typelevel/cats-effect/site/src/main/tut/datatypes/io.md

 2. this works with asynchronous `IO` actions
-3. the `release` action will happen regardless of the exit status of the `use` action, so it will execute for successful completion, for thrown errors or for cancelled execution
+3. the `release` action will happen regardless of the exit status of the `use` action, so it will execute for successful completion, for thrown errors or for canceled execution
 4. if the `use` action throws an error and then the `release` action throws an error as well, the reported error will be that of `use`, whereas the error thrown by `release` will just get logged